 The M-209 is small: 18x14x8 cm (5.5x3.25x7 inches) and weighs 2.7 kg (6 pounds).
 The Enigma is much greater: 35x28x15 cm (13.5x11x6 inches) and weighs 12 kg (26 pounds).

 Many Enigma messages were read by the Allies during the 2nd World War.
 Similarly Armies of the Axis especially the Germans have read many messages produced by the M-209.
 The American cipher machine Sigaba and the German machine T-52e are much more secure, but they were reserved for the headquarters.

 Well used (it is very difficult in war times), the M-209 can provide very good security.
 Thus, if the message size is less than 700 characters and the message key is not reused, the message can't be decrypted with the techniques used during the 2nd World War and Cold War.
-Even today, a message with a size of 250 characters can not be broken using computers.
-Conversely a 250 characters Enigma message is readable (Breaking German Wehrmacht Ciphers).
+Even today, a message with a size of 400 characters can not be broken using computers (Ciphertext-only cryptanalysis of short Hagelin M-209 ciphertexts Conversely a 40 characters Enigma message is readable (Modern Breaking of Enigma Ciphertexts).